VangelisP/org.project60.banking/docs/config-example.md

 You can copy the JSON data below and paste it in the bottom half of the Configuration Manager Add Plugin form (the part marked with **Configuration**).
 Once all the data is entered press the **Save** button to save your plugin configuration.

-If you want to know more about the configuration of an importer and how you can create your specific importer please check [How to create an importer](create-importer.md).
+If you want to know more about the configuration of an importer and how you can create your specific importer please check [How to create an XML importer](create-xml-importer.md) or [How to create a CSV importer](create-csv-importer.md).

 ``` json
 {